teddimagg/K-means-clustering/README.md

 ## Objectives

-a) The function generateData() generates two following datasets and labels them:
-With 75 datapoints from the first cluster and 150 datapoints from the second one.
+#### a) Test your algorithm using K = 2 clusters on a dataset defined by:

 ![equation](https://i.gyazo.com/3f12b7c26daaf590bf552f33d3de5324.png)

+#### With 75 datapoints from the first cluster and 150 datapoints from the second one.

+The function generateData() generates the two following datasets and labels them:

 ```javascript
 generateData = () => {